 For autumn colour, it's hard to beat the award-winning Euonymus alatus.
-As its common names of Burning Bush or Fire Bush suggest, it turns a wonderful fiery crimson red and looks even more astonishing when it catches the autumn sunshine.
+As its common name of Fire or Burning Bush suggest, it turns a wonderful fiery crimson red and looks astonishing when it catches the autumn sunshine.
 Reddish purple fruits split open to reveal orange seed capsules for even more autumn interest.

 It has fascinating corky wings on its stems which you can clearly see once the leaves drop - in fact "alatus" is Latin for winged and it is this feature which gives Euonymus alatus another of its common names - Winged Euonymus.

 Often growing to be wider than its height (2 x 2.5 metres in 20 years), Euonymus alatus makes a good dense shrub with dark green oval leaves and subtle small greenish flowers in May/June.
 Particularly good in alkaline soil, it will tolerate any well drained site in full sun or partial shade.

 AKA Burning Bush, Fire Bush, Winged Euonymus, Winged Spindle Tree

 Our pot grown Burning Bush can be planted at any time of the year.
 Choose a well drained site in full sun or partial shade, then remove all weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help Euonymus establish, especially if you have poor soil, we advise applying root grow by sprinkling in the hole.

 Gently loosen the roots and place into the planting hole.
 If your soil is poor, mix 50% of the original soil with 50% high quality compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.